Our media production was a thriller/horror opening sequence, and in many ways used conventions of real thriller and horror films:

 I believe that our product would most likely be produced by a conglomerate, and therefore an industrial film.
 This is because our production conforms to many thriller/horror convention as previously mentioned, and thriller films appeal to a mass audience of 15-24, 25-34, 35-44, and 45+ as they feature action, appealing to the younger audiences, and mystery which appeals to the wider audience.

+Our production is a conventional thriller film, with horror elements such as the violence, so would be produced and distributed by a conglomerate, such as NBC Universal.
+The company would make use of symbiotic relations between the production, distribution and exhibition companies, all owned by the same conglomerate.
 The production company, such as Universal Studios, would invest a lot of time and money into producing the film using sets and shooting on suitable locations.
 The distribution companies, for example Optimum Releasing, will organise how the film will be advertised, most likely through television and cinema advertisements in the form of trailers, posters, billboards and making use of Web 2.0 applications such as Facebook and Youtube to spread to a wider range of audiences.
 The film would then be exhibited on a wide release, being shown in multiplexes across the market territory to obtain a wide range of audiences.

 What have you learnt about technologies from the process of constructing this product?